 - Public feed - 15 minutes delay

 A: A. Phase 1 of the Outage Data Initiative (ODI) in 2018 led to successful integration of a statewide power outage map for Washington state using ODI.
-Phase 2 expanded integration and an ongoing Phase 3 is targeting the entire nation connecting with utilities, outage management system (OMS) vendors and state Emergency Managers to adopt ODI standards to improve interoperability among grid stakeholders.
+Phase 2 expanded integration and an ongoing Phase 3 is expanding throughout the entire nation connecting with utilities, outage management system (OMS) vendors and state Emergency Managers to adopt ODI standards to improve interoperability among grid stakeholders.

 A: